Len Pennie: Poetry collections

-Award
+Awards

 Pennie's first book, Poyums, won the Discover Award at the 2025 British Book Awards, and was shortlisted for the Booksellers Association Books Are My Bag Readers' Awards (poetry category).

+In 2025, the Chartered Institute of Librarians and Information Professionals (Scotland) recognised Pennie's "inspiring and passionate work to defend and promote the Scots language" by presenting her with the inaugural Presidential Award.
+Pennie was selected by the then President, Dr David McMenemy for the Award, who stated "Len [is] a brilliant champion of public benefit, preservation of knowledge and intellectual freedom, three of the key pillars of our profession’s ethical values."

+Radio Scotland career

+Until April 2026 when her programme was dropped, Pennie regularly presented an arts and culture slot in the Michelle McManus afternoon show on the station.
+The guests on the programme included Award-winning Scottish folk musician, writer and storyteller Karine Polwart, actors Juliet Cadzow and Sanjeev Kohli, American writer and director Charlie Kaufman and artist Vicky Paul.

 Personal life

 In March 2024, Pennie revealed she had been in a physically and emotionally abusive relationship.
-Her ex-partner pled guilty in court to domestic violence and was sentenced to a two-year behavioural programme and made subject to a three year non-harassment order.
+Her ex-partner pled guilty in court to domestic violence and was sentenced to a two-year behavioural programme and made subject to a three-year non-harassment order.